AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/crm/dynamics.md

 | `username` | The user name for your [!DNL Dynamics] user account. |
 | `password` | The password for your Dynamics account. |

-For more information on getting started, visit [this [!DNL Dynamics] document](https://docs.microsoft.com/en-us/powerapps/developer/common-data-service/authenticate-oauth).
+For more information on getting started, refer to [this [!DNL Dynamics] document](https://docs.microsoft.com/en-us/powerapps/developer/common-data-service/authenticate-oauth).

 ## Connect your [!DNL Dynamics] account